Titus Wormer

 Frontend Applications, Functional Programming, and Frontend Data, University of Applied Sciences Amsterdam

-As coordinator (and teacher) of these three advanced technical courses, I was responsible for the curriculum and syllabus of this new track, a programme on mastering frontend libraries such as D3, frameworks such as React and Vue, dealing with big datasets, and visualising data.
+As coordinator (and teacher) of these three advanced technical courses, I was responsible for the curriculum and syllabus of this new track, a program on mastering frontend libraries such as D3, frameworks such as React and Vue, dealing with big datasets, and visualising data.

 In an earlier iteration, when only the course frontend data existed, I built a system where students handed in code through GitHub, continuous integration automatically checked their submissions, and immediately deployed to a website when their work was up to standards.
 This allowed students to get feedback earlier and at all times.
 This worked well in “old-school” education where there is limited time for teachers and students to interact.